-- prepayment and extension features; and - terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse features).
+- contingent events that would change the amount or timing of cash flows; - terms that may adjust the contractual coupon rate, including variable rate features; - prepayment and extension features; and - terms that limit the Group's claim to cash flows from specified assets (e.g. non-recourse features).